wp-plugins/the-image/readme.txt

 === The_image ===
 Contributors: dumbi.della.pira
 Donate link: http://www.fuckedengineers.info/
-Tags: image, content
+Tags: image, content, the_image, the_content
 Requires at least: 3.1
 Tested up to: 3.1
-Stable tag: 4.3

 This plugin display or return every images inside post content with power of XPath.